geoadmin/tool-geocat/bgdi-geocat-mapping/README.md

 ```
 The resulting mapping (dataframe) is stored in the variable `mapping.mapping`.
 You can either analyse it in a IDE or export it as a csv file `mapping.mapping.to_csv("file.csv")`

+Make sure there is no duplicated in the mapping dataframe in the field `Geocat UUID` and `Layer ID`.

 ### Repair Metadata
 Repair a single metadata